 The mentors in the EMPA Fellowship can have a positive influence beyond the clinical realm.

-For example, when I was a fellow, our director Dennis Tanskersley had recently received the Certificate of Added Qualifications (CAQ) in emergency medicine.
+For example, when I was a fellow, our director Dennis Tanskersley had recently received the Certificate of Added Qualifications (CAQ)

 The CAQ is a credential given by the National Commission on Certification of Physician Assistants (NCCPA).
 It’s somewhat elite; fewer than 50 PAs in the entire state of California hold a CAQ in emergency medicine.
 But it really proves to your employers that you can go the extra mile to provide that quality of care for your patients.